 Research Is Ongoing

-Work With Your Dr And/or Medical team
+Work With Your Doctor and/or Medical Team

 Before committing to a Keto Diet, I always advise seniors to discuss it with their healthcare provider.
 They can help tailor the diet to individual needs, monitor progress, and ensure it’s a safe choice.
 It’s about finding what works best for the individual’s health and lifestyle, not just following a trend.